Disaster Recovery Relief: A Natural Disaster Doesn’t Have to Be a Financial One for Your Business

 What IS Disaster Recovery Relief?

-Any number of problems can hamper or even shut down a business when a disaster strikes.
+Many problems can hamper or even shut down a business when a disaster strikes.
 Facilities and equipment can be lost or damaged.
 Your employees may have nowhere to do their jobs, and nothing to do them with.
 Communication channels can be disrupted or even inoperative.
 The loss of internal communications functions means the work doesn’t flow inside your company.
-And with normal outside channels shut down, customer relationships can suffer irreperable damage and new orders come to a costly halt.
+And with normal outside channels shut down, customer relationships can suffer irreparable damage and new orders come to a costly halt.

 What Disaster Recovery Relief Might Be Available to Your Business?